Pediatric Nurse

 What Do Pediatric Nurses Do?

-Pediatric nurses work anywhere children may go for healthcare.
-While they may primarily be in hospitals, either specialized children’s ones or pediatric wings of general hospitals, they can also be found in clinics, surgical centers, and doctor’s offices.
+Pediatric nurses work in settings where children receive healthcare.
+While they may primarily be in hospitals, either specialized children’s ones or pediatric wings of general hospitals, they can also be found in clinics, surgical centers, and doctors’ offices.
 Day-to-day duties can include:

 • Assessing babies, children, and adolescents’ general health